tahlim/ANSIBLE/README.md

   store the ip address of all the managed nodes here

 sudo vim /etc/ansible/hosts
-Here copy and paste the ip addresses of the managed nodes
+Here copy and paste private ip addresses of the managed nodes

 [webserver]
-173.82.115.165
+172.31.6.221

 7 Testing connectivity to the servers: now you can ping the remote server by running below commands